UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

   File "<string>", line 1, in <module>
 ```

-In summary take care when casting values.
+In summary, take care when casting values.

 Notes: Script here